andcoa/HoneyNet/README.md

 ![image](https://github.com/user-attachments/assets/e2058776-1ebe-4e96-bd5b-9b8d7a430f5f)

 Created a Microsoft Sentinel instance by adding the Log Analytics Workspace to it.
+Sentinel will be used as a SIEM to see the logs collected from the Windows 10 VM.

 ![image](https://github.com/user-attachments/assets/bb688e11-40d5-4a35-9556-5d0b271f5fbc)